 - Businesses can pay for this order by clicking this link (BEC Phishing Scam)

-- Click on this link to claim a free gaming code or free item
+- Click on this link to claim a free gaming code or free item on a video game on your PlayStation, Xbox, or Nintendo Switch.

 - Click this link because you have a coronavirus stimulus check waiting for you.

 How to Avoid: In these Halloween 2020 scams, avoid clicking random links in your emails from someone you don’t know.
-Even if you think that someone you know is sending you a random link, double check the email address for any misspellings to confirm that it’s actually your friend’s, family member’s, or co-worker’s email address.
-Sometimes, scammers will misspell the email address slightly to fool you into thinking that its the person you know.
+Even if you think that someone you know is sending you a random link, double-check the email address for any misspellings to confirm that it’s actually your friend’s, family member’s, or co-worker’s email address.
+Sometimes, scammers will misspell the email address slightly to fool you into thinking that it’s the person you know.

 #3 Romance Scam

 In a romance scam, scammers pretend to be someone they aren’t and message you on a dating app or social media site.
 They claim to want to get to know you better, and tell you sweet over-the-top things to get you to fall in love with them quickly.
 These things are usually copied and pasted from the scammer’s playbook, which contains all the romantic phrases that scammers say to their victims.
-In the Social Catfish YouTube series called Scamfish, we interview victims who have been romance scammed to give our audience the opportunity to listen to their stories and learn from them.
+In the Social Catfish YouTube series called Scamfish, we interview victims who have been romance-scammed to give our audience the opportunity to listen to their stories and learn from them.

-Once they have you hooked on their love spell, they ask you for money gradually for tiny things, such as groceries or supplies.
+Once they have you hooked on their love spell, scammers ask you for money gradually for tiny things, such as groceries or supplies.
 Then, they increase the dollar amount to where you’re paying for a work-related or personal emergency where they need thousands of dollars right away.
-They do this until they have drained your bank account, coming up with excuse after excuse, until it’s impossible to give them anymore money.
+They do this until they have drained your bank account, coming up with excuse after excuse, until it’s impossible to give them any more money.
 Then, they block you and leave once they have taken every single penny from you.

 #2 Identity Theft and Data Breaches

 Identity theft is when a scammer steals your personal information, usually from data breaches, and uses this information to apply for credit cards and obtain your financial information.
-They can then spend as much money as they want to in your name, until you report that you have had your identity stolen.
+They can then spend as much money as they want to in your name until you report that you have had your identity stolen.

 How to Avoid: In these Halloween 2020 scams, don’t give anyone your personal information, because scammers can use this information to pretend to be you and steal your funds.
 Always use strong log-in passwords so that hackers can’t easily guess them, and use two-factor authentication when you can just in case they guess your password.
+Also, report any scam that you were a victim of.

 #1 Cartel/Hitman Scam